P. K. BUTLER

 Adventure Awaits Young Readers

 The Bird Club, an ongoing illustrated series of seven books, is now available as eBook or paperback on Amazon.
-(Wider distribution is underway and should be available in a few weeks).

 If you've been following these updates, you might have noticed a color background change for the cover.
 (A last minute decision, for sure.)
 Here's hoping you like the change.